WhitehillGroup/docs/docs/jsm/sco-v3/installation.md

 :::

 ### Step 1) Enable HTTP Requests {#1}
 In Roblox studio with your selected game open, click the 'Home' tab, then 'Game Settings'.
-Move to the 'Security' tab in the open window and make sure the slider for 'Allow HTTP Requests' is enabled and <span style="color:green">green</span> then hit 'Save'.
+Move to the 'Security' tab in the open window and make sure the slider for 'Allow HTTP Requests' is enabled and then hit 'Save'.

 ### Step 2) Product Insertion {#2}
 Insert your file by 'dragging' the product file into Roblox studio with your game fully loaded.
 Use `CTRL + U` to ungroup the model.
 You can delete anything relevant to the ATM if you do not own it.